How to stop $10,000 mistakes at compile time

 // ~~~~~~~

-// Argument of type 'MajorCurrencyAmount' is not assignable
+// ❌ Argument of type 'MajorCurrencyAmount' is not assignable

 // to parameter of type 'MinorCurrencyAmount'

-Step 1: type your domain
+Step 1: type our domain

 type MoneyMinor = {